imjxydhh/MyImputation/README.md

 ### Tips
-1. This is a package for practice packaging in python.
-So there may be problems with the algorithm.
+1. This is actually a package for practice packaging in python.
+So there may be problems with the algorithm and the algorithm may not be efficient.
 2. There should be at least 2 non-nan value in the input, otherwise the original DataFrame will be returned.
 3. Only float point number is tested, so be careful if use this function with other